Otostick Baby - Medical Study Proves Effectiveness

 According to SECPRE, the Spanish Society of Plastic Reconstructive and Aesthetic Surgery, nearly half of interventions in under 18s are for corrective ear surgery, although otoplasty/pinnaplasty is not recommended in very young patients when ears are still growing.
 In the UK, corrective surgery is not generally available on the NHS, and therefore costs around £3,0002.

-The new study, led by Dr. Cecilia Matilde Gómez, Pediatrician Health Center San Fernando, Spain, in partnership with Innovaciones DisRas SL and the Society of Primary Care Pediatrics of Extremadura (SPAPEX) shows the corrective effect of Otostick Baby, helping to avoid psychological problems and the potential need for surgery in later life.
+The new study, led by Dr. Cecilia Matilde Gómez, Pediatrician Health Center San Fernando, Spain, in partnership with Innovaciones DisRas SL and the Society of Primary Care Paediatrics of Extremadura (SPAPEX) shows the corrective effect of Otostick Baby, helping to avoid psychological problems and the potential need for surgery in later life.

 The study was designed to evaluate the efficacy of Otostick Baby, a small single piece prosthetic that consists of two thin transparent silicone panels connected with a tiny central pillar.
 One side is applied to the back of the ear, the other to the head.
 The study was conducted on an initial sample of 60 patients, aged between 3 and 73 months old, with protruding ears (minimum cephaloauricular distance of 15 mm).
-The initial 60 patients were divided into three age groups (3 to 12 months, 13 to 36 months and from 37 to 72 months) to analyze data by age and to identify the ideal age to commence use of the prostheses.
+The initial 60 patients were divided into three age groups (3 to 12 months, 13 to 36 months and from 37 to 72 months) to analyse data by age and to identify the ideal age to commence use of the prostheses.

 After 12 months of use and periodic monitoring of patients, 90.7% of the ears of patients who completed the study achieved a ‘good’ 6-10 mm or ‘reasonable’ 3-5 mm of correction.
 The study concluded that the use of Otostick baby successfully corrected protruding ears without surgery.
 All groups saw a positive result, however Otostick Baby was most effective in infants aged between 13 and 36 months old.